bioidiap/bob.bio.spear/doc/index.rst

     }

 For more detailed information about the structure of the ``bob.bio`` packages, please refer to the documentation of :ref:`bob.bio.base <bob.bio.base>`.
-Particularly, the installation of this and other ``bob.bio`` packages, please read the :ref:`bob.bio.base.installation`.
+Particularly, the installation of this and other ``bob.bio`` packages, please read the installation_.

 In the following, we provide more detailed information about the particularities of this package only.